cataseven/Statistics-Graph-Chart-Card/README.md

 ### Editor

 General Settings → Overlays → **Date Picker** toggle.
 Position and Group options appear on the same row.
+The **Group** field is always editable — even when the Date Picker toggle is off — so you can assign a group to cards that don't show their own picker.

 ### Notes

 - Cannot be used together with `energy_date_sync` — enabling one disables the other
 - Date picker state is persisted in `localStorage` and restored on page reload
 - When viewing the current period, the X-axis extends to the end of the period with empty space after the current time
+- Cards with only `date_picker_group` (no `show_date_picker`) use their normal `hours_to_show` until a sync event arrives from a card in the same group

 </details>